 The earth as a dynamic planet; relation of the earth's present processes to its resources, structure, and internal composition.
 Nature of minerals and rocks, the hydrosphere, tectonics, earthquakes, volcanism, and surface features of the earth.
 Concurrent enrollment in GEO 1111 recommended.
+May apply toward the Level II Core Curriculum requirement in science.
 (Formerly GEO 1003.
 Credit cannot be earned for both GEO 1103 and GEO 1003.)
 [TCCN: GEOL 1303.]